 Easter in Seville Spain

-Spring is the best time of the year to visit the city, because in Summer, like in Madrid the temperature reaching high levels.
+Spring is the best time of the year to visit the city, because in Summer, like in Madrid the temperature reaches high levels.
 Seville is frequently definite as the frying pan of Spain, for the hottest weather in Summer.
-We have visited Seville in spring.
+We visited Seville in spring.
 In March we were already in shorts, with temperatures around 30 degrees.
 Sevilla Spring Break is a must-do.

 Visit Cadiz in Spring